NYPD Trying To Identify Man Accused Of Robbing 11-Year-Old Girl, Making Sexual Threats

 The man allegedly took the girl’s house keys, a reusable grocery bag and $20 before running off.

 🚨DO YOU RECOGNIZE THIS PERSON?🚨 On 7/25 at 8:45 AM near 86 St & Northern Blvd, the suspect dragged an 11-year-old female into an alleyway, placed a sharp object to her throat while making sexual statements & removed her property.
 Any info?
-DM @NYPDTips, or ☎️at 800-577-TIPS. pic.twitter.com/Ao4PTz1tiVREAD MORE: Queens Man Arrested In Connection To String Of Anti-Muslim Hate Crimes
+DM @NYPDTips, or ☎️at 800-577-TIPS. pic.twitter.com/Ao4PTz1tiVREAD MORE: Driver Killed In Crash On Long Island Expressway

 — NYPD NEWS (@NYPDnews) July 27, 2021